-MARIANNE HARRISON Massachusetts, U.S. (2019) Ms. Harrison is a Corporate Director.
+Name and Place of Residence, and Year First Became a Director Principal Occupation MARIANNE HARRISON Massachusetts, U.S. (2019) Ms. Harrison is a Corporate Director.
 She was until recently President and Chief Executive Officer of John Hancock Life Insurance Company, the U.S. division of Toronto-based Manulife Financial Corporation.
 She also was a member of Manulife's Executive Leadership Team.
 Before taking this role in 2017, Ms. Harrison served as President and Chief Executive Officer of Manulife Canada, Manulife's Canadian Division.
 Prior to assuming this role in 2013, she held several leadership positions across the company, including President and General Manager for John Hancock Long-Term Care Insurance, and Executive Vice President and Controller for Manulife.
 Before joining Manulife, Ms. Harrison had been Chief Financial Officer of Wealth Management at TD Bank Group after holding various positions there (1998 - 2003); and Senior Manager at PwC after holding numerous other positions (1986 - 1998).
 Ms. Harrison also serves on the board of directors of the Boston Medical Center.
 Ms. Harrison graduated from the University of Western Ontario with a Bachelor of Arts in English and earned a Diploma in Accounting from Wilfrid Laurier University.
 She is a Chartered Accountant and in 2016 was elected a Fellow of the Profession.
 Ms. Harrison is the Chair of the Audit Committee and a member of the Governance Committee.
-ALAN N. MACGIBBON , CPA, CA Ontario, Canada (2015) Mr. MacGibbon is a Corporate Director and the Chairman of the Board.
+ALAN N. MACGIBBON, CPA, CA Ontario, Canada (2015) Mr. MacGibbon is a Corporate Director and the Chairman of the Board.
 He served as Senior Counsel to Deloitte LLP Canada from June 2012 to December 2013.
-Prior to that, he was Managing Partner and Chief Executive $(2004 - 2012)$ of Deloitte LLP Canada and served on the Executive and Global Board of Directors of Deloitte Touche Tohmatsu Limited during this term.
+Prior to that, he was Managing Partner and Chief Executive (2004 - 2012) of Deloitte LLP Canada and served on the Executive and Global Board of Directors of Deloitte Touche Tohmatsu Limited during this term.
 Mr. MacGibbon also served as Global Managing Director, Quality, Strategy and Communications of Deloitte Touche Tohmatsu Limited (2011 - 2012).
 Mr. MacGibbon holds an undergraduate degree in Business Administration and an Honorary Doctorate degree from the University of New Brunswick.
 Mr. MacGibbon is a Chartered Professional Accountant, a Chartered Accountant and a Fellow of the Chartered Professional Accountants of Ontario.
 Mr. MacGibbon is the Chair of the Board of Directors.
 As a Chair of the Board, Mr. MacGibbon attends all Committee meetings.
+MARY LOU MAHER Ontario, Canada (2021) Ms. Maher was Canadian Managing Partner, Quality and Risk at KPMG Canada (2017 - 2021).
+She was also Global Head of Inclusion and Diversity of KPMG International for the same period.
+Ms. Maher held various executive and governance roles at KPMG Canada, including Chief Financial Officer, Chief Inclusion and Diversity Officer and Chief Human Resources Officer (1983 - 2017).
+During her many years at KPMG Canada, Ms. Maher created and developed KPMG Canada's first ever National Diversity Council and was the executive sponsor of pride@kpmg.